Sanish32/VulnerableBankApp/README.md

 alice.save()
 ``

 ii) Go to ``http://127.0.0.1:8000/admin/`` .
-Then, click the Users under AUTHENTICATION AND AUTHORIZATION section.
-Now, click the desired user, then untick the staff and superuser status.
+Then, click on 'Users' under the 'AUTHENTICATION AND AUTHORIZATION' section.
+Next, click on the desired user and untick the 'staff' and 'superuser' status checkboxes.

 ## Flaw 1: Broken Authentication
-Broken authentication is defined as the application which lacks robust identification and authentication mechanisms.
-For instance, the password that are guessable, short or lacking in combination of digits, lower or upper alphabets are considered as weak password.
-To add on, users often use username as password for creating an account quickly.
-These issues need to be addressed because it is possible for attackers to crack the password easily.
+Broken authentication occurs when an application lacks robust identification and authentication mechanisms.
+For instance, passwords that are guessable, short, or lack a combination of digits, lowercase, and uppercase letters are considered weak.
+To add on, users often use their username as their password to create an account quickly.
+These issues need to be addressed because attackers can easily crack weak passwords.

-### Description: As of now, no checking for password has been done, which is a sign of vulnerability.
+### Description: As of now, no password checks have been implemented, which is a significant vulnerability.
 Links: https://github.com/Sanish32/VulnerableBankApp/blob/e657c4fd108e1c9cbf70ab182a439057feff7fab/src/pages/views.py#L22

-### Fixes: Password checking is done but are commented out.
+### Fixes: Password checking is implemented but currently commented out.
 Links: https://github.com/Sanish32/VulnerableBankApp/blob/e657c4fd108e1c9cbf70ab182a439057feff7fab/src/pages/views.py#L26-L28

 ## Flaw 2: SQL Injection